 The good thing about consulting experts, especially independent ones, is that you're more informed of your decision making.
 Plus, if you request for a callback, an agent can thoroughly explain the suitable NBN plans for you in simplest terms possible.

-And if talking over the phone is not your thing, all you have to do is to answer questions and some few clicks to schedule an NBN installation in your area.
+And if talking over the phone is not your thing, all you have to do is to answer questions and then you’re a few clicks away from scheduling an NBN installation in your home.

 While the shift from ADSL to NBN is inevitable, adapting to change is the best way to move forward.
 Let Compare Broadband help you with your NBN internet switch now.